dhananjaypugalendi/django-project-template-1/README.md

     <img src="{% templatetag openblock %} static 'appname/img/myimage.png' {% templatetag closeblock %}" alt="myimage">

-{{project_name}} uses the standard `django.contrib.staticfiles` app so in development, when the DEBUG setting is true, static assets are served automatically with runserver.
+This project uses the standard `django.contrib.staticfiles` app so in development, when the DEBUG setting is true, static assets are served automatically with runserver.

 ### Deploying Static Resources

-In staging and production environments, using a web process to serve static assets is not appropriate. {{project_name}} uses `django-storages` adapters to upload collected static assets to Amazon S3 and to replace static template tags correctly.
+In staging and production environments, using a web process to serve static assets is not appropriate.
+Instead, `django-storages` adapters are used to upload collected static assets to Amazon S3 and to replace static template tags correctly.

 First, create [S3 buckets](https://console.aws.amazon.com/s3) {{project_name}}-static-stag and {{project_name}}-static (set in {{project_name}}/settings/staging.py and {{project_name}}/settings/production.py) for static assets.
 Then create two [IAM](https://console.aws.amazon.com/iam/home) users {{project_name}}_stag and {{project_name}} with the Full S3 Access permission policy.